Crates.io | manga-tui |

 export MANGA_TUI_DATA_DIR="/home/user/Desktop/mangas"

-By default manga-tui
+[!NOTE] Mangadex-only feature By default

 will search mangas in english, you can change the language by running: